GoogleChrome/web.dev/src/site/content/en/learn/accessibility/why/index.md

 * _Examples_: Arthritis, paralysis, amputees, seizure disorders.
 * _Prevalence_: 1 in 7 people have mobility issues. ([Source](https://www.cdc.gov/media/releases/2018/p0816-disability.html#:~:text=One%20in%204%20U.S.%20adults,affects%201%20in%207%20adults.))
-* _Tools_: Adaptative switches, eye tracking devices, mouth/head sticks, speech input.
+* _Tools include_: Adaptative switches, eye tracking devices, mouth/head sticks, speech input.
 * _Pain points_: Elements that are only designed to work with the use of a mouse.

 <blockquote>
   <p>"Accessibility isn't just for people with disabilities.
-I had elbow surgery back in 2012 and it temporarily changed how I managed my daily digital activities."</p>
+I had elbow surgery and it temporarily changed how I managed my daily digital activities."</p>
   <cite>Melissa</cite>
 </blockquote>